VH-Lab/NDI-matlab/docs/reference/+ndi/probe.m.md

   Returns empty if there is no such document.

-Help for ndi.probe/load_element_doc is inherited from superclass NDI.ELEMENT
+Help for ndi.probe/load_element_doc is inherited from superclass ndi.element
 ```

 ---